sumn2u/deepwaste-website/README.md

-# NMF.earth
+# D.Waste

-NMF.earth is built with 11ty, Alpine.js and Tailwind.
+D.Waste is built with 11ty, Alpine.js and Tailwind.

 ## Getting started